Geeksltd/MSharp.Docs/how-to/navigation/PassingAndUsingParameters.md

 Here we have used `ViewModelProperty` with the type and name of `Person` that comes from the query string for being used on the header of the form.

 ## Setting directly from the query string
-If both sending and receiving parameters have the same name we can use the `AutoSet`method.
+If both sending and receiving parameters have the same name we can use:
+-  the `AutoSet`method in form module
+-  the `NotReadOnly`method in list or view module

 ### Example
 In the address form, we have used `AutoSet` for setting the `Person` property from the query string parameter with the same name.